 Further, when the symptoms are recognized, the condition is often classified as depression by doctors and lay people.
 There is a technical distinction between these two conditions although they share some symptoms and are often treated similarly.
 The patient’s history and reports from friends, family, or caregivers are important, too.
 Testimony from the patient about his or her subjective experience is also factored into a doctor’s diagnosis.

 A widely referenced scientific paper lists these diagnostic criteria.

-Medicine, and especially psychiatry, is full of scales.
-There is an Apathy Evaluation Scale.
-Although we are not sure how widely it is used or whether psychiatrists take it seriously.
+Doctors and nurses can use the Neuropsychiatric Inventory to assess levels of delusions, agitation, depression, irritability and apathy.
+There is an Apathy Evaluation Scale although we are not sure how widely it is used or whether psychiatrists take it seriously.
 The Lille Apathy Rating Scale (LARS) is also out there.

 Apathy is a symptom of dementia (Alzheimer’s and other forms) and mild cognitive impairment.
 Researchers have found that if a person has apathy, he or she is more likely to develop MCI.
 Apathy also predicts that MCI will worsen to dementia.